NijiDigital/poesie/README.md

 * To ensure proper capitalization and orthography of your brand name every time it's spelled in the translations
 * etc.

-The YAML file provided must be of the form of a single Hash of String pairs, for example:
+The YAML file provided must be of the form of a single Hash of String pairs.
+If a key is surrounded with slashes, it will be interpreted as a regular expression.

+**Example:**

 ```yaml
 " :": "\u00A0:"